galenlim/hackthebox-htb-writeups/_posts/2020-12-07-hunthimdown.md

 #### WHOIS

 A WHOIS search can usually reveal information about the domain registrant so that's our first step.
+You can do this on the command line or using an [online service](https://www.iana.org/whois?q=c0v1d.cf).

 ```
 $ whois c0v1d.cf